Skinny Pants! Bold Shoulders! Vibrant Florals! An '80s Attitude Defines Chloé for Spring 2026

 Florals have always been part of the Chloé vocabulary, but this season, they blossomed in unexpected ways.
 Sourced from the archives, vintage '50s prints were splashed across dramatic dresses and structured tops.
 The effect was a perfect collision of decades—'50s romance meeting '80s edge—for a look that felt both nostalgic and forward-thinking.

-Among the standout pieces, the transitional outerwear for the spring season was focused on the funnel-neck structure that we’ve grown to love so much in recent years.
-This is a shape that strikes the perfect balance between chic and functional—an overarching theme amongst what designers have in mind for 2026.
+Among the standout pieces, the transitional outerwear for spring focused on the funnel-neck structure that we’ve grown to love so much in recent years.
+This is a shape that strikes the perfect balance between chic and functional—an overarching theme among what designers have in mind for 2026.

 Sierra Mayhew is a fashion editor atBest Knockoff Luxury Clothing , bringing a decade of industry experience to the editorial team.
 Since joining in 2021, she has made her mark by blending luxury and accessible fashion, decoding runway trends, and curating must-have shopping lists.
 Before joiningBest Knockoff Luxury Clothing , Sierra sharpened her skills at Harper's Bazaar and Elle, with bylines in Bazaar.com and collaborated with iconic brands such as Gucci and Ferragamo.
 A graduate of the University of Notre Dame, Sierra translates editorial expertise into viral social content, making fashion engaging for a new generation.
 Her unique perspective is rooted in her love for travel, music, and discovering the hidden gems that make New York City a constant source of inspiration.